open-edge-platform/app-orch-tenant-controller/README.md

 When a multi-tenancy Project is created, the Tenant Controller performs these operations:

-- in the Orchestrator Harbor
+- in the Orchestrator Harbor:
   - creates the `catalog-apps` Project in the Orchestrator Harbor for the project
   - creates members in this Harbor project
   - creates robot accounts in this Harbor project
-- in the Application Catalog the following registries are created for the project:
+- in the Application Catalog, the following registries are created for the project:
   - `harbor-helm` registry to point at the Orchestrator Harbor for Helm Charts
   - `harbor-docker` registry to point at the Orchestrator Harbor for Images
   - `intel-rs-helm` registry to point at the Release Service OCI Registry for Helm Charts
   - `intel-rs-image` registry to point at the Release Service OCI Registry for Images
-- in the Application Catalog apps and packages are created for extensions:
+- in the Application Catalog, apps and packages are created for extensions:
   - download from the Release Service the manifest of LPKE deployment packages
-  - load them in to the Application Catalog one by one
+  - load them into the Application Catalog one by one
-- in the Cluster Template Manager cluster templates are created:
+- in the Cluster Template Manager, cluster templates are created:
   - download from the Release Service the manifest of LPKE cluster templates
-  - load them in to the Cluster Template Manager one by one
+  - load them into the Cluster Template Manager one by one
 - in the Application Deployment Manager, deployments are created for extension packages:
   - download from the Release Service the manifest of LPKE deployments
   - for each deployment in the list, create a deployment in ADM

-When a project is deleted, the tenant controller performs these operations:
+When a project is deleted, the Tenant Controller performs these operations:

-- in the Orchestrator Harbor, the project specific `catalog-apps` project is deleted
+- in the Orchestrator Harbor, the project-specific `catalog-apps` project is deleted
-- in the Application Catalog, all entities fot the project are deleted
+- in the Application Catalog, all entities for the project are deleted
 - deletion of cluster templates is handled by the Cluster Template Manager
 - deletion of deployments is handled by the App Deployment Manager

 ### Method of Operation

-The tenant controller listens for Project `create` and `delete` events coming from the multi-tenancy data model and dispatches these events to `plugins` that handle the application catalog, Harbor, cluster templates, and extensions packages.
+The Tenant Controller listens for Project `create` and `delete` events coming from the multi-tenancy data model and dispatches these events to `plugins` that handle the application catalog, Harbor, cluster templates, and extensions packages.
 The plugins utilize `southbound` implementations to communicate with the app catalog server, Harbor server, CTM server, and ADM server.

 ### Input Variables

-The Application Orchestrator Tenant Controller Deployment is loaded as a [Docker Image](../build/Dockerfile) and referred to by a [Helm Chart](../deploy/charts/config-provisioner).
+The Application Orchestrator Tenant Controller Deployment is loaded as a [Docker Image](build/Dockerfile) and referred to by a [Helm Chart](deploy/charts/app-orch-tenant-controller).

-The values given to the helm chart drive the behavior.
+The values given to the Helm chart drive the behavior.
 The values are:

 - harborServer:
   - default `http://harbor-oci-core.orch-harbor.svc.cluster.local:80`